-There is always more that can be done to reduce environmental impact and live sustainably.
-Here are some tips to adopt for living a greener life, along with ways to help keep your utility bills down!
+The Loyola Marymount University community is always looking for more that can be done to reduce environmental impact and live sustainably.
+Here are some tips to adopt for living a greener life during your time at LMU, and they will help keep your utility bills down.

 Reduce your Energy Use